 As well as increasing the chances of giving yourself a static shock every time you so much as look at something metallic or made of nylon, dry air in the office can make us more susceptible to colds and flu as our cilia (those tiny hairs inside your nose) dry out and become less able to catch those nasty germs before they enter the body.

-Sore throats, cracked lips and dry eyes, too, are common complaints amongst staff during
+Sore throats, cracked lips and dry eyes, too, are common complaints amongst staff during winter, and are only exacerbated by the fact that the air in our workplaces is so dry.

 The good news is that a simple humidifier can help combat all of these problems.
 As well as making your staff generally more comfortable, increasing the humidity in your office could actually help reduce the overall spread of germs, with research suggesting that flu viruses are less able to survive and be transmitted from person to person when humidity levels are higher.